Requalification to GMP Annex 1

 * performed according to a risk assessment documented as part of the CCS.
 However, required for filling zones (e.g. when filling terminally sterilised products) and background to Grade A RABS.

 For Grade A & B areas, the maximum time interval for requalification is 6 months.
-For Grade C & D areas, the maximum time interval for requalification is 12 months.

 i.
 Change in the operational use of the cleanroom, or of the operational setting parameters of the HVAC system.